-Unique in the nation, 2018 marks the seventh year that Community Bell Ringing has been done to mark Bill of Rights Day in Orange County, Birthplace of the Bill of Rights.
+Unique in the nation, the Community Bell Ringing marks Bill of Rights Day in Orange County, Birthplace of the Bill of Rights.

 Started by Scott Washington, Public Historian and former Assistant Director of the Orange County Historical Museum, back in 2012, this event has become a popular, fun, educational and meaningful way to mark the last great American holiday of the calendar year.
 It’s also the shortest, too.

 This is a non partisan event.
 There are no speeches, only the sounds of bells of all sizes ringing at the same time, celebrating Bill of Rights Day and giving new meaning to the age old refrain, “Let Freedom Ring.”

 Hillsborough’s connection to the Bill of Rights?
 Delegates debated the U.S. Constitution here July 21st to August 4th, 1788 and voted to delay ratification until the Bill of Rights was added.

 There’s a marker at Churton Street and Queen Street.

 Bill of Rights

 The contents of the Bill of Rights, from archives.gov.